Allison-1999/ROAR/readme.md

 - Train multiple RL agents to speed up model converge (Helpful for more complicated map -> Berkeley Major Map)
 - Train one RL agent that can avoid collide with other vehicles.
 2. Multiple vehicles racing

 ## Reference
 [1] Dosovitskiy, A., Ros, G., Codevilla, F., Lopez, A., & Koltun, V. (2017).
 Carla: An open urban driving simulator.
 In Conference on robot learning (pp. 1–16).
 [2] Python API - CARLA Simulator.
 (2022).
-Retrieved 8 May 2022, from https://carla.readthedocs.io/en/latest/python_api
+Retrieved 8 May 2022, from https://carla.readthedocs.io/en/latest/python_api\
+The RL model training script is credit to other teammates.